 - A56.
-Relevant ethical requirements establish an obligation for the firm's personnel to observe at all times the confidentiality of information contained in engagement documentation, unless specific client authority has been given to disclose information, or there is a legal or professional duty to do so.
+Relevant ethical requirements establish an obligation for the firm's personnel to observe at all times the confidentiality of information contained in engagement documentation, unless specific client authority has been given to disclose information, or there are responsibilities under law, regulation or relevant ethical requirements.
 Specific laws or regulations may impose additional obligations on the firm's personnel to maintain client confidentiality, particularly where data of a personal nature are concerned. - A57.
 Whether engagement documentation is in paper, electronic or other media, the integrity, accessibility or retrievability of the underlying data may be compromised if the documentation could be altered, added to or deleted without the firm's knowledge, or if it could be permanently lost or damaged.
 Accordingly, controls that the firm designs and implements to avoid unauthorized alteration or loss of engagement documentation may include those that: - Enable the determination of when and by whom engagement documentation was created, changed or reviewed; - Protect the integrity of the information at all stages of the engagement, especially when the information is shared within the engagement team or transmitted to other parties via the Internet; - Prevent unauthorized changes to the engagement documentation; and - Allow access to the engagement documentation by the engagement team and other authorized parties as necessary to properly discharge their responsibilities. - A58.
-Controls that the firm designs and implements to maintain the confidentiality, safe custody, integrity, accessibility and retrievability of engagement documentation may include the following: - The use of a password among engagement team members to restrict access to electronic engagement documentation to authorized users. - Appropriate back-up routines for electronic engagement documentation at appropriate stages during the engagement. - Procedures for properly distributing engagement documentation to the team members at the start of the engagement, processing it during engagement, and collating it at the end of engagement. - Procedures for restricting access to, and enabling proper distribution and confidential storage of, hardcopy engagement documentation. - A59.
-For practical reasons, original paper documentation may be electronically scanned for inclusion in engagement files.
-In such cases, the firm's procedures designed to maintain the integrity, accessibility, and retrievability of the documentation may include requiring the engagement teams to:
+Controls that the firm designs and implements to maintain the confidentiality, safe custody, integrity, accessibility and retrievability of engagement documentation may include the following: - The use of a password among engagement team members to restrict access to electronic engagement documentation to authorized users. - Appropriate back-up routines for electronic engagement documentation at appropriate stages during the engagement. - Procedures for properly distributing engagement documentation to the team members at the start of the engagement, processing it during engagement, and collating it at the end of engagement.